In this article

-A large percentage of a person’s overall risk of developing alcoholism is due to their genetics.
+A large percentage of a person’s overall risk of developing alcoholism is due to genetics.
 Studies show that genetics are responsible for about half of a person's risk for AUD.

-While researchers are still learning which genes impact alcoholism, some genes have been identified, including two genes of alcohol metabolism, ADH1B and ALDH2, that have the most substantial known effects on risk for alcoholism.
+While researchers are still learning which genes impact alcoholism, they have identified some genes.
+This includes two genes related to alcohol metabolism: ADH1B and ALDH2.
+Both are known to have the most substantial, known effects on the risk of alcoholism.

 Approximately one-third of alcohol users have a mental illness.

 People with mental disorders, such as bipolar disorder, are more likely to resort to alcohol and drugs to cope with their symptoms.
 Mental disorders can worsen with alcohol use.
 This often perpetuates the cycle of dependency.

 A person’s age can influence their likelihood of developing alcoholism.
 Young people who begin drinking at an early age are 50% more likely to become alcohol dependent as adults than people who wait until after age 18 to start drinking.

 Older adults are at an increased risk of developing alcoholism.
 Older individuals often develop alcoholism for the first time later in life, known as late-onset alcoholism.

 People with cognitive impairment are at an increased risk of developing alcoholism.
 Impaired cognitive function can cause young people to make choices that favor immediate gratification, such as binge drinking, leading to an alcohol use disorder.